JAMSADIQ/my-dashboard/README.md

 # my-dashboard
-develop a dashboard for data analytic
+develop a dashboard for data analytics